taraslough/al-folio/_pages/publications.md

 <a href="https://taraslough.github.io/assets/pdf/RtL_appendix.pdf
 "  target="_blank"> [appendix]</a>

-<h4> working papers</h4>
+<h4> select works in progress </h4>

 <h4 class="year">{{2018}}</h4>

-"A Model of Bureaucratic Hiring in Plural Societies."

-"Rewards for Programmatic Reforms?
-Re-Assessing the Electoral Effects of Mexico's Progresa Conditional Cash Transfer Program."
-With Horacio Larreguy and John Marshall.

-<h4> works in progress </h4>

-<h4 class="year">{{2018}}</h4>

-"The  Distributive  Consequences  of  Bureaucratic  Discretion”

-“A  Model  of  Bureaucrats  and  Retrospective  Electoral  Accountability"

-"Endogenous Units of Analysis."

-"Heterogeneous Treatments: Limits to Inference and Advice for Experimental Design."
-With Christopher Fariss. (first author)

 "Metaketa-III: Natural Resource Governance Meta-Analysis Pre-Analysis Plan."
 With Miriam Golden, Donald Green, Daniel Nielson, and Daniel Ruebenson. <a href="http://egap.org/registration/2815"  target="_blank"> [pre-analysis plan]</a>

 "Community Monitoring and Technology Transfer to Prevent Deforestation: A Field Experiment in the Peruvian Amazon."
 2018.
 With Jacob Kopas and Johannes Urpelainen. <a href="http://egap.org/registration/2822"  target="_blank"> [pre-analysis plan]</a>

+"A Model of Bureaucratic Hiring in Plural Societies." [presented MPSA 2018, APSA 2018]

+"Heterogeneous Treatments: Limits to Inference and Advice for Experimental Design."
+With Christopher Fariss. (first author) [presented APSA 2018]

+"Rewards for Programmatic Reforms?
+Re-Assessing the Electoral Effects of Mexico's Progresa Conditional Cash Transfer Program."
+With Horacio Larreguy and John Marshall.

 <h3> peer-reviewed publications </h3>